User Guide for parents and teachers and mentors

 How to register a new user

 Learners who have not yet registered for Thor will need to do so with help from their teacher.
-One registers for the first time by using the Android device or computer or laptop, to visit thor.ttinet.com, and clicking "Register for Free." *See image R below.
+One registers for the first time by using the Android device or computer or laptop, to open the Chrome browser.
+Then visit thor.ttinet.com, and clicking "Register for Free." *See image R below.

-Afterwards, the learner will be asked to enter an email address, password, first name and last name.
+Then the learner will be asked to enter an email address, password, first name and last name.
 The teacher must register each student with the student’s email address, or with a made-up address.
 This could be the student’s first name, and last name, @thor.com.
-Here is an example: firstname.lastname@example.org.
-If it says that the email is in use, then please add a “2” to the end, such as: email@example.com. *See image S below.
+Here is an example: email@example.com.
+If it says that the email is in use, then please add a “2” to the end, such as: firstname.lastname@example.org; or a birthday such as 615. *See image S below.

 For ease of logging in, we suggest that the password for all tablets be the word, “password”.

-Lastly, the learner will type in the promotion or access code and click “Register” on the bottom. *See image T below.
+Lastly, the learner will type in this access code: website2 and click “Register” on the bottom. *See image T below.

 After that, the learner will be asked to log in using the registered email and password. *See image U below.